Explainable AI Decision-Making in Human-AI Groups

 This figure shows how particle filter-based belief distributions evolve for three individuals (P1, P2, P3) and their aggregated team beliefs (common and joint) across teaching stages: demonstrations, tests, and feedback.
 Feedback is either confirmatory (✓) or corrective (✗), and helps refine the learner’s understanding of the robot's reward function in terms of mud cost (w₀), recharge reward (w₁), and action cost (w₂).

 The research explored how teaching strategies tailored to group or individual beliefs can significantly benefit different groups characterized by varying levels of learner capabilities.
-We found that group belief strategy to be advantageous for groups with mostly proficient learners, while individual strategies were better suited for groups with mostly naive learners.
-We validated these findings in simulated (Jayaraman et al., 2024) and empirical online studies (Jayaraman et al., 2025).
+The framework leverages education-inspired scaffolding, with demonstrations, concept tests, and targeted feedback.
+It shows that group belief strategies benefit proficient teams, while individualized strategies are better for mixed-ability groups.
+These findings were validated in both simulated (Jayaraman et al., 2024) and empirical online studies (Jayaraman et al., 2025).

-This research lays the groundwork for real-time adaptive explainable AI in multi-agent human-AI teams and is directly applicable to scenarios involving group trust calibration, dynamic policy explanation, and collective behavior modeling.
-It has direct implications for interactive AI systems, collaborative robotics, and autonomous decision support tools.
+This work lays the groundwork for real-time adaptive explainable AI that supports group trust calibration, dynamic policy explanation, and collective behavior modeling, with implications for interactive AI systems, collaborative robotics and autonomous decision support tools.

 References